-At which point you click off the page and go chase Pokemons for the rest of the afternoon (or whatever the hell it is young people do these days).
+At which point you’ll probably click off the page and go chase Pokemons for the rest of the afternoon (or whatever young people do these days).

 On the other hand, you also might be think thinking, “You young whippersnappers!
 When I was your age, I was chopping wood from sunup to sundown for a nickel… and I was happy to have it!
 That was before the war, of course.
 Yadda yadda, blah blah, blerghity bluggh…”